T-Dace/GHtjm.github.io/left.md

 [![](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/GHtjm)

 ---
-I graduated from Aberystwyth University in 2021 with a degree in Mathematics, kick starting my professional career in a banking graduate scheme before pursuing a career in data science and landing my first internship at a local agricultural business as a business analyst, learning key business principles while working directly with the company director, applying and developing my analytical skills.
+#### I graduated from Aberystwyth University in 2021 with a degree in Mathematics, kick starting my professional career in a banking graduate scheme before pursuing a career in data science and landing my first         internship at a local agricultural business as a business analyst, learning key business principles while working directly with the company director, applying and developing my analytical skills.

-I'm a life long student of Mathematics with keen interests in data driven solutions and scientific problem solving.
+#### I'm a life long student of Mathematics with keen interests in data driven solutions and scientific problem solving.

 ---

-Certifications:
+Certifications
-- Analyzing and Visualizing Data with Excel - Microsoft
+#### Analyzing and Visualizing Data with Excel - Microsoft
-- Machine learning and AI with Python, HarvardX
+#### Machine learning and AI with Python, HarvardX
-- The Data Science Method - IBM
+#### The Data Science Method - IBM